Updated December 2024

 While the path to become an anesthesiologist is long — it will likely take at least 12 years to complete all of the necessary post-secondary education, and several years longer for those who want to specialize or obtain certifications that could enhance job prospects — the job outlook and salary expectations are strong.

-Florida is the fifth highest-ranked state for the employment of anesthesiologists, according to the Bureau of Labor Statistics, and the annual mean wage for an anesthesiologist in Florida was $268,470 in 2019.
-Employment for physicians and surgeons is projected to grow 7% from 2018 to 2028, faster than average job trajectories, according to the Bureau of Labor Statistics, which does not collect data on trends for specialties like anesthesiology.
+According to the Bureau of Labor Statistics, the annual mean wage for an anesthesiologist in Florida was $284,750 in 2023.
+Employment for physicians and surgeons is projected to grow 4% from 2023 to 2033 according to the Bureau of Labor Statistics, which does not collect data on trends for specialties like anesthesiology.

 Anesthesiologists work in a variety of industries, with private physician offices being the most common, followed by general medical and surgical hospitals, according to the Bureau of Labor Statistics.

-Important personal qualities to have, as listed by the Bureau of Labor Statistics include: communication skills, compassion, attention to detail, dexterity, leadership skills, organizational skills, patience, physical stamina, and problem-solving skills.
+Important personal qualities to have include: communication skills, compassion, attention to detail, dexterity, leadership skills, organizational skills, patience, physical stamina, and problem-solving skills.

 Here’s a look at the steps along the path.